roidelapluie/blog/content/pages/gpg.md

 You want to send me an encrypted mail?
 Better than nothing, you can encrypt your mail body here, thanks to [OpenPGP.js](http://openpgpjs.org/).

-Please note that this is less secure that using opengpg.
+Please note that this is less secure than using opengpg.
 Please also note that the data will just be encrypted, not signed.

 Please send the mail as plain text (not in HTML).